Resource Allocation in Hybrid Radio-Optical IoT Networks using GNN with Multi-task Learning: Introduction

 \subsection{Motivation}

 \IEEEPARstart{I}{n} recent years, the proliferation of Internet-of-things (IoT) devices has revolutionized the way we live and work.
 From wearable gadgets that monitor our health to smart home systems that enhance our living environment, the ubiquity of IoT technologies is undeniable.
 One key challenge in IoT networks lies in the efficient collection and transmission of data in real-time~\cite{Hamr2412:AoI,10568668}.
-For instance, in healthcare, IoT enables continuous remote monitoring of critical patient vitals, such as heart rate, blood pressure, and glucose levels~\cite{10433153}.
-These systems must transmit data promptly to facilitate immediate and accurate medical interventions, thereby enabling personalized and adaptive healthcare plans~\cite{9709545}.
-In the context of Industrial IoT (IIoT), real-time data transmission is indispensable for monitoring industrial machinery, production lines, and overall system health, enabling preemptive maintenance and ensuring operational continuity~\cite{10638762}.
+For instance, in healthcare, IoT enables continuous remote monitoring of critical patient vitals, such as heart rate and blood pressure, requiring prompt transmission for timely medical interventions~\cite{10433153,9709545}.
+Industrial IoT (IIoT) requires real-time data transmission for monitoring machinery and production lines, enabling preemptive maintenance~\cite{10638762}.
 Another key challenge in IoT networks is energy efficiency.
-Many IoT devices are low-powered or even batteryless~\cite{10089846}, relying on energy harvesting techniques to function.
-While prompt data transmission is crucial, the energy consumption involved in this process must be taken into account as it significantly impacts the long-term operation of IoT devices.
-Conventional IoT networks are primarily single-band, relying on Radio Frequency (RF) technology (e.g., 2.4 GHz).
-This is due to the RF's established infrastructure, obstacle penetration capabilities, and long-range support.
-However, such networks suffer from spectrum congestion, interference, and limited bandwidth\cite{10136454}, particularly in dense deployments such as healthcare, industrial automation, and vehicular networks, which leads to compromised reliability.
+Many devices are low-powered or even batteryless~\cite{10089846}, relying on energy harvesting.
+While prompt data transmission is crucial, the energy consumption involved in this process must also be taken into account as it significantly impacts the long-term operation of IoT devices.
+Conventional IoT networks mainly rely on single-band Radio Frequency (RF) technologies, such as Bluetooth Low Energy (BLE) at 2.4 GHz, which are designed for low-power operation~\cite{11079647} but operate in a heavily shared spectrum, suffering from congestion, interference, and limited bandwidth~\cite{10136454}.
+These effects become particularly severe in dense deployments~\cite{7786107}.